serenity-is/.github/profile/README.md

 - [Serenity Developer Guide](https://serenity.is/docs/)
 - [Serenity Blog](https://serenity.is/blog/): Follow for updates, new feature announcements, and releases.

-## Premium Support
+## Premium StartSharp Package

-Enhance your Serenity experience with our premium support packages.
-For more information on what's included, visit the [Serenity Homepage](http://serenity.is).
+Enhance your Serenity experience with our premium StartSharp package.
+It includes support from our team by default.
+For more information on what's included, visit the [Serenity Homepage](http://serenity.is#Pricing).

 ## Commercial Support